Bwright-pvcc/WordleSolverProject/README.md

 Each time the user is prompted to input a letter they will also be prompted with (INPUT EXIT TO LEAVE) in order to close the program.

 #### Challenges:
-If someone is playing a different version of Wordle the list will need to be replaced.
-Could potentially store the list in a separate variable and add another input for the user to simply restart the program.

 Integrating Greg's code (The Algorithm) and Ben's code (The UI) was a pain because NiceGUI was difficult and, in order to update to user inputs, had to be interfaced with in a very particular way.

 #### The Algorithm (Pseudo-Code)